2014-05-06 - 2014-05-09

 The DECHEMA-Medal is awarded for outstanding achievements in the field of chemical apparatus technology.
 It was established in 1951 to celebrate the 25th aniversary of the DECHMA.

-The DECHEMA Medal was last awarded in September 2010 to:
+The DECHEMA Medal was last awarded in February2014 to:

 This plaque was first awarded during the 1999 DECHEMA Annual Meetings in Wiesbaden.
 It was initiated to honour outstanding commitment to the work of the research committees or to other DECHEMA activities and will be presented during the DECHEMA Annual Meetings.